AgnitumuS/ubjs/tutorials/production_env.md

 ### Application

 In terms of UnityBase application is a product what configured for a certain customer.
-Applications are placed in the `/opt/unitybase/apps/appName` folders.
+Applications are placed in the sub-folders of `/opt/unitybase/apps` folder.
+Name of the sub-folder is a $UB_APP

 #### Application folder structure
 Each application folder should contain the follow: